subhk/ContourDynamics.jl/docs/src/tutorial_qg.md

     when constructing the `Problem`.

-    GPU velocity evaluation is currently available for single-layer Euler, QG, and SQG on unbounded or periodic domains, and for direct multi-layer QG on unbounded or periodic domains.
+    GPU velocity evaluation is currently available for single-layer Euler, QG, and SQG on unbounded or periodic domains. `BetaPlaneQGKernel` currently requires `dev=CPU()`.
+Multi-layer QG has a GPU velocity path, but multi-layer GPU timestepping and surgery are not device-resident yet.

 At this stage, the only new ingredient compared with the Euler tutorial is the deformation radius `Ld`.
 Everything else about the high-level workflow is the